univention/ucs-school/ucs-school-import/usr/share/doc/ucs-school-import/user_import_configuration_readme.txt

 	"max_length": {
 		"default":           int [2]:	maximum length of a username.
 If scheme:username contains a COUNTER variable it will be reduced by 3 for counter digits.
 For students it will be further reduced by 5 (length of "exam-" prefix).
+Accounts with usernames longer than 20 will not be able to log into windows.
 Default: 20.
 		"student":           int [3]: 	see "default".
 		"staff":             int [3]: 	see "default".
 		"teacher":           int [3]: 	see "default".
 		"teacher_and_staff": int [3]: 	see "default".
 	},
-	"no_exam_users": bool: 	do not reduce the max. username length for students, because the exam module will *never* be used.
-Any user account with a username length above 15 will *not* be able to use the exam module and log into windows!
-Default: false.
+	"exam_users": bool: 	limit the max. username length for students to 15.
+Disable this only if the exam module will *never* be used.
+Any user account with a username length above 15 will *not* be able to log into windows while using the exam module!
+Default: true.
 }